dmitrirussu/php-sepa-xml-generator/README.md

-PHP SEPA XML Generator v.0.4
+PHP SEPA XML Generator v.0.5
 ====

-In this last release I added possibilty for using Object Class Factory for SEPA XML Generator, You can generate a XML not only with data form array.
-But with Obejct array, Or with SEPA XML Generator Factory
+In this new release was added two new methods SEPA Xml schema Validation and XML convertion to Array

 Guide ISO20022 SDD  V1_0 20122009